BACP Senior Accredited Clinical Supervision

-Having been through accreditation processes personally and with many supervisees over the years, we have a good understanding of what is expected and how much effort is required.
+Having been through accreditation processes personally, and having worked with many supervisees over the years, we have a good understanding of what is expected and how much effort is required.
 The whole application can seem daunting at first; addressing your questions and issues around the process in Clinical Supervision can be nurturing and empowering to assist you through it.

 In the counselling world, Clinical Supervision is about a continuous and nurturing basis of direction, guidance and education.

 All counsellors need to have a trusted and experienced Clinical Supervisor that they can go to for a myriad of professional and clinical issues.

 - Supervision of current clients and caseload/case reviews, treatment planning and suitable interventions.

 - Supervision of Continued Professional Development (CPD) skills and training.

 - Supervision of supervisee’s self-development, self-reflection and self-care.

 - Supervision of supervisee’s work balance for employment or private practice.

 - Supervision of effective, ethical and legal services to clients, boundaries.